‘We have been buried with Christ when we were baptised; by baptism too, we have been raised up with him.’ (Col2: 12)

 Preparation before Baptism Checklist

-- Contact Parish Officer for notification of baptism (via form below or contact the Parish Office)
+- Contact Parish Office for notification of baptism (contact the Parish Office)

 - Obtain Baptism date from Parish Office (usually four to six weeks notice)